Tutor Support Included

 On completion of this unit you will:

-• Understand the structure and functions of the organs of the digestive system
+• Understand the structure and function of the human digestive system

 On completion of this unit you will:

-• Understand the changes to the roles and responsibilities of the nurse
+• Understand the impact of changes to the roles and responsibilities of a chosen health care professional

 On completion of this unit you will: